 - To plan, direct and control Judiciary activities, to determine Judiciary policies and to establish standards of service offered to the public; - To schedule and assign work to employees; - To determine the means, methods, processes, materials and equipment utilized by the Judiciary, and to introduce new or improved methods, equipment or facilities; - To determine the qualifications and staffing of jobs; - To create, revise and eliminate jobs, or to furlough or lay off employees due to lack of work or funds or for other legitimate reasons in accordance with the procedures set forth in Article 19 hereof; - To contract out work, and discontinue services or programs, in whole or in part.
 However, no employee will be laid off or otherwise be removed from employment as a result of contracting out except in circumstances where the work is beyond the capacity of Judiciary employees, or where the work or program can be performed more economically under an outside contract, or where an outside contractor has management techniques, equipment or technology which will result in better public service and increased productivity.
 Prior to any such lay off or other job elimination under this paragraph the VSEA will be notified and given an opportunity to discuss alternatives.
 A permanent status employee who, as a result of contracting out, loses his/her job will be deemed to have been reduced in force under the Reduction In Force Article.
 When the Judiciary contemplates contracting out bargaining unit work and publishes a formal request for proposal, a concurrent notice of such publication will be sent to the VSEA.
 Upon request, VSEA shall be permitted to inspect the RFP specifications.
 The notice of publication of an RFP, which may result in the layoff of Judiciary employee(s), shall serve as notice to VSEA of intent to contract out and shall give VSEA the opportunity to discuss alternatives.
 Such notice must be sent at least thirty (30) days before the effective date of any Reduction in Force (RIF) and at least five (5) days before any employee is officially notified of layoff.
 If the VSEA wishes to discuss alternatives, it shall so notify the Judiciary in writing within ten (10) days of the publication of such RFP.
 Such notification shall include a recitation of the alternatives the VSEA would like to discuss, but this shall not preclude the discussion of other possible alternatives.
 The period for discussing alternatives shall overlap the period for discussing alternatives under the RIF Article and shall terminate at the same time as the end of the discussion period under the RIF Article.

-- To hire and terminate employees, including the right to hire temporary employees; - To maintain order, and to suspend, discipline and discharge permanent status employees for just cause; - To make, publish and require observance of reasonable rules and regulations, it being understood and agreed that except to the extent specifically modified by this Agreement, the Judicial Personnel Policy which was last revised in March of 1998 all Appendices and subsequent amendments thereto, shall remain in full force and effect and be applicable to employees.
-However, if a particular subject is covered in both the Agreement and the Personnel Policy, covered employees shall look only to this Agreement and shall not be allowed to rely on the provisions of both documents.
+- To hire and terminate employees, including the right to hire temporary employees; - To maintain order, and to suspend, discipline and discharge permanent status employees for just cause; - To make, publish and require observance of reasonable rules and regulations.